ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - proposal-receipt-msg: This is the signed receipt message indicating acceptance of the proposal by the receiver gateway.

-- proposal-counter-msg: This is a counteroffer message from the receiver gateway indicating an alternative proposal.
+- proposal-reject-msg: This is an explicit reject message from the receiver gateway, indicating a rejection of the proposal and an immediate session termination.

 - transfer-commence-msg: Request to begin the commencement of the asset transfer.